epicodus-codereview/dictionary-9/README.md

 ## Description

 _Dictionary is the counter weight to urban dictionary.
 It uses two classes - Definition and Word in order to generate a dictionary.
 You can add new ones very easily by navigating through the site.
 The site is fully tested using `rspec` for unit testing and `capybara/rspec` for integration testing.
 It also features a multi-threaded server so it will be able to handle many users at the same time!
 However, it doesn't store the information to a database so once you leave - it's gone!
+But, if you ever want to repopulate the dictionary, you can run the populate dictionary script.

 ##	Setup
 * Download the Repo
 * `cd` into the Directory
 * `puma app.rb` to start the server
 * `rspec` to test both integration and libraries
+* To populate the dictionary, go to the route "populate{underscore}my{underscore}dictionary"

 ###	Technologies Used
 * Language: Ruby
-* Stack: Ruby/Sinatra
+* Stack: Ruby/Sinatra, Faker (building a fake database)
 * Middleware: Rack
 * Testing: Rspec/Capybara/launchy
 * Server: Puma